 What mental disorders qualify for SSDI?

 Securing Social Security Disability Insurance (SSDI) benefits can feel overwhelming, especially when dealing with a mental health condition.
 The Social Security Administration (SSA) recognizes certain mental disorders as disabilities, making you eligible for benefits if you meet their criteria.
+This complex feild requires extensive knowledge and help from an SSDI Attorney in St. Louis to make sure you quailfy and get approved.

 Mood disorders